What is BDD?

 Some treatment options may include:

-- Expand your ideas of beauty.
-Take a look at your local art gallery or in books at the library or bookstore.
+- Expand your ideas of beauty: Try taking a look at your local art gallery or in books at the library or bookstore.
 What do the people look like in these pictures?
 What makes them beautiful?
 What makes you want to look at them?

-- Take the time to do nice things for your body.
-Go for a massage, take a bath, get your nails done.
+- Take care of your body: Go for a massage, take a bath, get your nails done, or even exercising can be therapeutic.

 For more information